Building well-defined six-pack abs require dedication, hard work, and most importantly, consistency.

 On the other hand, complex carbs contain more nutrients, digest much slower and provide long-lasting energy.
 It makes them a good option for weight loss and controlling hunger.

 For weeks 1 – 4, 50% of your total calories should come from carbs, 30 percent from protein, and the rest from fats.
 For instance, if you’re on a 2000 calorie diet, 1000 calories should come from carbs.

 Here are some healthy carbs option you can include in your diet 👇

 There’s a misconception that fat makes you fat.
 Fat doesn’t make you fat, eating more calories does.

-Fat is an energy-dense nutrient – which means it has double calories than carbs and protein.
-Therefore, it is easy to consume more calories from fat without realizing.
+Fat is an energy-dense nutrient – which means it has double calories as carbs and protein.
+Therefore, it is easy to consume more calories from fat without realizing it.

 It’s an essential part of a balanced, healthy diet.
 It helps the body in absorption of vitamins A, D, and E. These are fat-soluble vitamins that mean they can only be absorbed with the help of fats.

 Your diet should consist of at least 10 – 20% of fat.
 For instance, if you’re on a 2000 calorie diet, 400 calories should come from fats.